 1. Small Space Decorating

 - Get things (not too many things) up off the floor.
-Utilize floating and corner shelves to display a few decor items that don’t intrude into the square footage of the floor.
-If you want a full shelving unit, a corner one can utilize quite often non-utilized space.
+Utilize floating and corner shelves to display a few d©cor items that don’t intrude into the square footage of the floor.
+If you want a full shelving unit, one designed for a corner can utilize quite often non-utilized space.

 - Find multifunctional pieces of furniture, like tables and beds that double as storage.

 - Consider easily stored utility items, like an over the sink drying rack that can be quickly rolled up and tossed under the sink.

 - Keep things bright.
 Darker colored walls, or too much dark d©cor, will make a room feel closed in.

 - Hang-O-Matic All-in-One Picture Hanging Tool – $14.98

 - Go Hang It!
 Pro All-in-One Picture Hanging and Leveling Kit – $36.99